ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialized list of updated values

 **Parameters**

-`streamId` -- stream identifier for the request `items` -- events to write to the stream
+*streamId*: Stream identifier for the request
+*items*: Events to write to the stream

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 Writes items to the specified stream.
 Performs an insert or a replace, depending on whether an events already exists at the items indexes.